 The common academic issue of whether or not one engages in ‘cultural appropriation’ has divided the Pagan community.
 I have been very explicit in my dislike of the idea, but in working out just why I dislike the concept I have been led to a very different understanding of just what culture is and what our place in it amounts to.
-Exploring this issue transformed my understanding of culture- and in a way deeply enriched with some common magickal and Pagans insights.
+Exploring this issue transformed my understanding of culture- and in a way deeply enriched with some common magickal and Pagan insights.

 The Charge of ‘cultural appropriation’

 Some people within the Pagan community object to practices such as smudging with sage, seeking a power animal, and celebrating Day of the Dead, as somehow stealing another culture’s practices or other values.
-I will argue here they are confused about culture, confused about appropriation, and even confused about what it is to be a human being.
-I am not criticizing their motives in this paper, but rather arguing that by misunderstanding these issues, they are misdiagnosing the problem.
-They are like those who thought ‘night air’ caused malaria.
+I argue here they are confused about culture, confused about appropriation, and even confused about what it is to be a human being.
+I am not criticizing their motives in this paper, but rather arguing that by misunderstanding these issues, they are misdiagnosing the problem, like those who thought ‘night air’ caused malaria.

 No NeoPagans practice traditions with an unbroken connection to pre-Christian times.
 Almost all old Pagan traditions have been overwhelmingly oral, and the core of those teachings have long been lost.
 The most respected mystery tradition in the Classical world, the Eleusinian Mysteries, remains a mystery despite having been practiced for over 1000 years and described by highly literate people.
 When once-Pagan practices have survived, their interpretation has changed, as Sabina Magliocco has described from her research in rural Italy.

 To more deeply develop NeoPagan practices some of us have studied living Pagan traditions, hoping to learn from others what may be useful for ourselves.
 Many of us have sought to fill gaps in our own knowledge and traditions with what we have learned from teachers or books, about other non-Western traditions.
 Sometimes we have adopted common indigenous practices as a way of bringing our Euro-based practices into greater harmony with the energies of this continent.
-Consequently, when we smudge with sage or seek out spirit animals, integrate decorative skulls from Day of the Dead into Samhain, or even meet in circles, some claim we are supposedly engaged in “cultural appropriation.”
+Consequently, when some NeoPagans smudge with sage or seek out spirit animals, integrate decorative skulls from Day of the Dead into Samhain, or even meet in circles, some claim we are supposedly engaged in “cultural appropriation.”

 Most contemporary NeoPagans are citizens of countries that long subjugated most of the world to their will.
 During the centuries of Western domination, other ways of life were often attacked and undermined and religious traditions other than certain kinds of Christianity were suppressed, often violently.
-Places with viable Pagan practices are also places that in nearly every case were subjected to Western domination, exploitation, and oppression.
+Places with viable indigenous Pagan practices are also places in nearly every case were subjected to Western domination, exploitation, and oppression.
 And sometimes far worse.